Hemothorax: Background

 The lungs are surrounded by two layers of tissue called the pulmonary pleurae.
 In most healthy people, these two layers are tightly apposed, separated only by a small amount of pleural fluid.
 In certain disease states, the space between these two layers, called the pleural cavity, swells with fluid.
 This accumulation of fluid in the pleural cavity is called pleural effusion.
 Pleural effusions are given specific names depending on the nature of the fluid: hydrothorax for serous fluid, pyothorax for pus, hemothorax for blood, and urinothorax for urine.

 Signs and symptoms

 Signs and symptoms include anxiety, rapid breathing, restlessness, shock, and pale, cool, clammy skin.
 When the affected area is percussed, a dull feeling may be observed.
 Neck veins may be flat and breathing sounds reduced.
 It can also cause a collapsed lung (atelectasis).
-Massive hemothorax, often defined as over 1.5 liters of blood initially when an intercostal drain is placed, or a bleeding rate greater than .2 liters/hr, can result in shock with two causes: massive bleeding resulting from hypovolemic shock, and venous pressure from the retained blood, impairing blood flow.
+Massive hemothorax, often defined as over 1.5 liters of blood initially when an intercostal drain is placed, or a bleeding rate greater than 200ml per hour, can result in shock with two causes: massive bleeding resulting from hypovolemic shock, and venous pressure from the retained blood, impairing blood flow.